 Skip to Main Content

-Hookworm in Dogs: Signs, Treatment & Prevention
+Hookworms in Dogs: Signs, Treatment & Prevention

 What are hookworms?

 These intestinal parasites have hook-like mouthparts and are commonly seen in dogs and cats.
-They are only about 1/4" - 3/4" in size but can ingest surprisingly large amounts of blood once they latch onto your pet's intestine.
+They are only about 1/4" - 3/4" in size, but can ingest surprisingly large amounts of blood once they latch onto your pet's intestine.

 A significant hookworm infection in your pet could lead to anemia or inflammation of the intestine.
 Hookworms are often found in moist, warm environments and in pets that live in poor conditions involving overcrowding or poor sanitation.